R4YM3/dotfiles/README.md

 Notice in `./projects/install.sh` that it's cloning an example private repository.
 After cloning, it will go over each project and install it, including the just fetched private repository.

+## Installing drivers
+Some machines needs to have drivers to work properly.
+The installer for this will be downloaded from a private repository.
+Follow the steps of the installer to install the drivers.

 ## Unfortunately after install there are still things you need todo.
 Somethings are not yet configureable via command line or are still to do.